giangstrider/pinecone/README.md

 ```

 `DEPARTMENT` and `INSERT_DATE` is a grouped column to do the `COUNT` function.
 As mentioned above, Pinecone operate on high level of data, concept of `Reconcile key` is to specify your grouped columns in order to:
+- Tagging re-try workflow which not meet expected deviation base on Reconcile key to point what's data need to be reconciled again.
-- Know which columns should be operate the [deviate reconciliation](#deviate-reconciliation).
+- Knowing which columns should be operate the [deviate reconciliation](#deviate-reconciliation).
 - Determine whether on the time when workflow is executed, the grouped columns are missing compared to other sources.
 This is also a key optimization internally where Pinecone compares a large volume of data.

 `Reconcile key` is an important concept which helps Pinecone operate efficiently.